MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

     ![xxx.](media/small-holograms-precision.jpg "xxx")

 - You can focus on just the part of the machine where the operator needs to focus.
-For example, the following graphic isolates just the number pad from the larger machine.
+For example, in the following graphic the number pad has been isolated from the larger machine to help the operator focus.

     ![xxx.](media/small-holograms-focus.jpg "xxx")